nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 4. Should favour natural language commands than unix commands.
 5. Should have a response time of less than 1 second per command.
 6. Should have an organised display of information.
-7. Should backup data every quarterly.
+7. Should backup data quarterly.
 8. Should autoarchive tasks that are more than a year old.
 9. Should be able to retrieve backup or archived data.
 10. Should be secured.

 {More to be added}

 ## Appendix D : Glossary

+##### Eclipse

+> Integrated development environment used in computer programming.

+##### Fork

+>A fork is a copy of a repository.

+##### Github

+> Github is a web-based Git repository hosting service.

+##### Gradle

+> Gradle is an open source build automation system that builds upon the concepts of Apache Ant and Apache Maven and introduces a Groovy-based domain-specific language (DSL) instead of the XML form used by Apache Maven of declaring the project configuration.

+##### GUI

+> Graphical User Interface.

+##### JDK

+> Java Development Kit.

 ##### Mainstream OS

 > Windows, Linux, Unix, OS-X

+##### Repository

+> A repository contains all of the project files (including documentation), and stores each file's revision history.

+##### UNIX Commands

+> Commands used in all UNIX operating systems

 ## Appendix E : Product Survey

 **Google Calendar**<br>
 Strengths:
-* Free.
-* Automatic syncs to all devices.
+* Auto-sync between all devices.
 * Reminders can be configured.<br>

 Weaknesses:
-* Cannot edit offline.
+* Need to be online to use your account.
 * Need to have a google account.
-* Need to use a mouse to navigate most of the time.
+* Need to use a mouse to navigate.

 **Todoist**<br>
 Strengths:
-* Interface is clean and simple.
-Easy to understand.
-Good for personal use.
+* Interface is clean, simple and easy to understand.
 * Quick access to check on everyday's task.
 * Quick add of task is particularly helpful for lazy users.
 * Freedom of adding more category of task besides the default.
 (E.g. Personal, Shopping, Work)
 * Allows user to have an immediate view of the task lying ahead on current day or week.
-* Additional feature of showing productivity of user is useful to motivate user to be on the ball.
+* Additional feature of showing productivity of user is helpful in motivating user to be on the ball.
 * Priority can be set for every task to help decision making in performing task.
 * Typos are predicted e.g. "Ev Thursday" is registered as "Every Thursday".<br>

 Weaknesses:
-* Free version may be limited as we are unable to add to labels to all tasks.
+* Unable to add to labels to all tasks in the free version.
-* Reminders are not available in the free version.
+* Unable to set reminders in the free version.
 * Unable to add notes/details onto the specific task in free version.

 **Wunderlist**<br>
 Strengths:
-* Good GUI.
-Pleasing to the eye.
+* Good GUI that is pleasing to the eye.
 * Ability to share events with others.
 (Family, Friends)
 * Reminders in place for upcoming tasks.
 [Alarms, email notification, notification light colour]
 * Smart Due Dates: Automatically detects words like 'tomorrow' or 'next week' and adds an event for that day.
-* Set priority for tasks.
+* Able to set priority for tasks.
 * Star To-dos: Moves starred tasks to the top of the list automatically.
 * Quick add notification.
 * Different personalizable folders.
 (Family, Private, School, Work, etc)
 * Connects to Facebook and Google account.
-* Duplication of the list.
+* Able to duplicate the list of tasks.
 * Completed to-do list hidden unless selected.<br>

 Weaknesses:
 * Slow in updating changes

 **Remember The Milk**<br>
 Strengths:
-* There is a free version.
 * Available in web, desktop and mobile applications.
 * Able to edit offline.
 * Auto-sync between all devices.